ProjectAthenia/api/UPGRADE.md

 ### Default message order

 The default order for the message endpoint has been updated to be explicit if an order is not passed in.
-To complete this update simply update this `code/app/Http/Core/Controllers/User/Thread/MessageControllerAbstract.php` file.
+To complete this update update this `code/app/Http/Core/Controllers/User/Thread/MessageControllerAbstract.php` controller and this ` code/app/Repositories/User/MessageRepository.php` repository file.

+### Miscellaneous

+* code/app/Providers/BroadcastServiceProvider.php - Created

 ### Remaining changes not documented

-* code/app/Providers/AppServiceProvider.php
-* code/app/Providers/AtheniaRepositoryProvider.php
-* code/app/Providers/BroadcastServiceProvider.php
-* code/app/Providers/RouteServiceProvider.php
-* code/app/Repositories/User/MessageRepository.php
 * code/config/app.php
 * code/config/broadcasting.php
 * code/database/factories/Vote/BallotItemFactory.php